Matane

 In addition to Matane itself, the town's territory also includes the communities of Petit-Matane and Saint-Luc-de-Matane.

 There is a ferry service which crosses the river to Baie-Comeau and Godbout on the north shore as well as a rail ferry service to Baie-Comeau and Sept-Îles.

-Etymology

 The name Matane was first assigned to the river by Samuel de Champlain as "Mantanne" in 1603.
 Its meaning is open to different interpretations, with the most common one being that it comes from the Mi'kmaq word mtctan meaning "beaver pond", since the region had an abundant beaver population.
 It could also be a Maliseet word for "spinal cord", referring to the course of the Matane River; or from the word Mattawa/Matawin, meaning "meeting of the waters".
 Finally, it could be an abbreviation of the word matandipives, meaning "shipwreck".

 History

 In 1603, Samuel de Champlain visited the area and considered the location as "pleasant enough".
 In 1616 merchants known as the Rochelais from La Rochelle were the first Europeans to spend the winter.
 Matane was used as a trading post for the Rochelais who were exchanging European goods for furs with the Mi'kmaq people.
 In 1672, the land on both sides of the Matane River was granted as a seignory to Mathieu D'Amours, which led to the first settlements shortly after.
 The Mi'kmaq people lived there until 1845.

 In 1845, the place was first incorporated as the Municipality of Matane, but dissolved two years later.
 In 1855, it was reestablished as the Parish Municipality of Saint-Jérôme-de-Matane, named after the local parish.
 In 1893, the main population centre at the mouth of the Matane River separated from the parish municipality and was incorporated as the Village Municipality of Saint-Jérôme-de-Matane, which changed status and name to City of Matane in 1937 when city status was granted.

 After World War II, Matane merchants decided to strengthen their economic and maritime bonds with the North side of the Saint Lawrence River.
 They ran a service of a regular ferry in 1962.
 In 1978 a train ferry system was in place.

 On September 26, 2001, the neighbouring municipalities of Petit-Matane, Saint-Luc-de-Matane, and Saint-Jérôme-de-Matane were amalgamated into the Town of Matane.